 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Microgynon 20ED,AVA 20 ED (GENERIC) in the UK
+Also Known as Microgynon 20ED,AVA 20 ED (GENERIC)

 It’s important that you read the accompanying leaflet before administering this medicine.
 Consume Levlite orally, as directed by your doctor.
 Commonly, one pill is consumed a day.
 It’s important that you select a time that makes it easy for you to maintain a daily administration schedule.